VoiNetwork/learn-more/docs/governance/committees/overview.md

 # Committees

-An important part of being a member of a community driven blockchain, such as Voi, is to get involved in governance!

-Voi already has 4 committees setup with dozens of members already signed up to each, you should enroll with those that best align with you and your passions.

-This helps ensure that the Voi Council, consisting of community members, can best represent you and Voi's entire community!
+Committees are critical in providing support for both Voi's ecosystem and council members.
+Committee involvement is a great way to have your voice heard within the ecosystem, influence governance decision-making, and assume community leadership without the immense time commitment involved in being a council member.
+Committees are a critical component of realizing Voi's mission of being a a community driven blockchain!

+Voi currently has 4 committees setup - the Builders committe, the Network committe, the DeFi committee, and the Culture & Community committee.

 These committees also serve as a grassroots entry way into higher level governance of Voi.
+Please register below if you are interersted to learn more and participate!

 ## Network Committee